jonahadkins/jonahadkins.github.io/_posts/2018-01-28-breath-of-the-world.md

 [Last week](http://jonahadkins.com/cartography/esri/2018/01/22/breath-of-the-wild.html), I made a Legend of Zelda: Breath of the Wild inspired map of [The Noland Trail](http://jonahadkins.com//static/projects/lynel.jpg). _This week_ I decided to take it a step further, and create a set of vector tiles for the world with ArcGIS Pro.

-To replicate the great design of the Breath of the Wind map, I'd need global data, rather than data from my [Open Noland Trail](http://jonahadkins.com/open-noland-trail/) site.
+To replicate the great design of the Breath of the Wild map, I'd need global data, rather than data from my [Open Noland Trail](http://jonahadkins.com/open-noland-trail/) site.
 For vectors, I decided to use [Natural Earth Data](http://www.naturalearthdata.com), it's a free global dataset that's designed just for uses like this.
 In particular, I used:

 - Country Labels _(10m_admin_0_countries_lakes)_
 - State Labels _(10m_admin_1_states_provinces)_